 After receiving his bachelor's degree in business administration in the spring of 1989, Rector immediately took over the reins of the BW program from his coach and mentor Truman Fields.
 In his inaugural season, Rector guided the Yellow Jackets to their best-ever record and has since led his squad to new standards of excellence.

 Coach Rector is a strong believer in the NCAA Division III philosophy of the student-athlete.
-During his coaching career, Rector has mentored four other CoSIDA Academic All-America student-athletes in Kevin Peacock '98, Josh Myers '01, Bryan Bartunek '02 and Alex Trzeciak '12.
+During his coaching career, Rector has mentored five other CoSIDA/ CAPITAL ONE Academic All-America student-athletes in Kevin Peacock '98, Josh Myers '01, Bryan Bartunek '02, Alex Trzeciak '12 and Doug Ganim '16.
+Last spring, graduated senior standout Dominic Polifrone '19 won his third straight BW Men's Tennis Academic Excellence Award for having the highest grade point average on the men's tennis team.

 |Year||Overall Record||OAC Record|